-Ghosts in the machine: The neural basis of visual illusions in fruit fliesJune 22nd, 2011 in Neuroscience
+Ghosts in the machine: The neural basis of visual illusions in fruit fliesJune 22, 2011 by Stuart Mason Dambrot in Medicine & Health / Neuroscience

 (Medical Xpress) -- We experience an interesting phenomenon when the contrast of an image flickers as it moves across our visual field namely, an illusory reversal in the direction of motion.
 Moreover, this reverse-phi illusion occurs in a surprisingly wide range of species, indicating that this is a common evolutionary adaptation.
 Recently, researchers at the Howard Hughes Medical Institute's Janelia Farm Research Campus demonstrated that motion-sensitive neurons in the brain of the ubiquitous fruit fly Drosophila melanogaster respond to the reverse-phi illusion and generate a change in its flight behavior.